🇧🇬

 • Proof of accommodation in Bulgaria

-• All documents translated into Bulgarian and legalized
+• Documents must be translated into Bulgarian and legalized/apostilled

 📝 Application Steps